Deploy Your Calendly AI Receptionist as a Voice Agent with ElevenLabs

 Step 5: Make Sure Your Tools Are Visible

-Your Calendly AI Receptionist comes with 7 scheduling tools.
-By default, 4 are already public and active:
+Your Calendly AI Receptionist comes with up to 7 scheduling tools, depending on which upgrades you’ve purchased.
+By default, the tools you own are already public and active:

 1. Log in at secondbrainos.com